Faith in Plastics

-Faith in Plastics was a four-piece indie pop/rock band from Perth, Western Australia formed in December 2002 and disbanded in 2007.
+Faith in Plastics were a four-piece indie pop/rock band from Perth, Western Australia formed in December 2002 and disbanded in 2007.

 History

 Formation

 Faith in Plastics was formed in December 2002 by Adam Livingston, Rhys Davies, Andrew Lodder, and Dave Holley.
 The band built a strong presence in the Perth live scene in their formative years before the release of their debut record, The Arctic Market.

 The Arctic Market

 Faith in Plastics released The Arctic Market in April 2006 to strong reviews.
 On the back of RTRFM (Perth)'s selection of the album as a Feature Record in early 2006, Faith in Plastics garnered national and local airplay on Triple J, RTRFM (Perth), FBi (Sydney), 4ZZZ (Brisbane), and 3RRR (Melbourne).
 They were quickly signed by QStik Records in 2006.

-Since then, Faith in Plastics have become part of the flourishing Perth music establishment, supporting renowned Canadian indie outfit The Dears and high-profile Australian acts Eskimo Joe, New Rules for Boats, Snowman, The Panics, and Josh Pyke.
+Since then, Faith in Plastics have become part of the Perth music establishment, supporting renowned Canadian indie outfit The Dears and high-profile Australian acts Eskimo Joe, New Rules for Boats, Snowman, The Panics, and Josh Pyke.
 In 2006, Faith in Plastics were nominated for WAM Song of the Year, and in 2007 they picked up two WAMi nominations for 'Best Indie Pop Act' and 'Most Promising Newcomer'.
 In addition, the band was one of the drawcards at the prestigious Perth International Arts Festival in 2007 and recently finished touring with The Panda Band.
 Faith in Plastics are presently recording their next record, as yet untitled, with producer Steve Bond.

-The band have recently received a Contemporary Music Grant from ArtsWA to mix, master, press and launch their second EP.
+The band received a Contemporary Music Grant from ArtsWA to mix, master, press and launch their second EP.